universe-proton/universe-topology/README.md

   * How to contribute?

-It's easy and just open an [issue](https://github.com/universe-proton/universe-topology/issues).
+It's easy.
+You may just start by opening an [issue](https://github.com/universe-proton/universe-topology/issues).

   * Can I only use english?

 No, it depends on you.
-But we think that it's more friendly to use a common language like english, and all programmers can benift from this.
+But we think that it's more friendly to use a common language like english, and all programmers can benift from it.

-  * Is there any limitations about programming language?
+  * Are there any limits in programming language?

-No, all programming language are welcomed.
+No, all programming languages are welcomed.

-  * Why I should use issue than document file?
+  * Why must I use issue here rather than document file?

-We hope that you can easily raise something rather than writing a document file and discuss in an independent context.
+Because it's easier to raise something than write a document file and we hope all of use can discuss about the issue in an independent context.